see also Osteoplastic decompressive craniotomy.

-It is a neurosurgical operation in which part of the skull is removed and the underlying dura opened to reduce brain swelling-related raised ICP, thereby preventing intracranial tissue shifts and life-threatening downward herniation.
+It is a neurosurgical procedure in which part of the skull is removed and the underlying dura opened to reduce brain swelling-related raised ICP, thereby preventing intracranial tissue shifts and life-threatening downward herniation.

 It can be performed as a primary or secondary procedure.